Structural Properties of Optimal Fidelity Selection Policies for Human-in-the-loop Queues: Background and Problem Formulation

 \item[(iv)] Sojourn time distribution $\mathbb{P}\left(\tau|\ s, a\right)$ of (discrete) time $\tau \in \mathbb{R}_{>0}$ spent in state $s$ until the next action is chosen takes on different forms depending on the selected action (Fig.~\ref{fig:mean_sojurn_att}).
 The sojourn time is the service time while servicing the task (normal/ high fidelity), resting time while resting, constant time of skipping $t_s \in \mathbb{R}_{>0}$ while skipping, and time until the next task arrival while waiting in case of an empty queue.
 We model the rest time as the time required to reach from the current cognitive state to the optimal cognitive state $\cog^*$.
 In our numerical illustrations, we model the service time distribution while servicing the task using a hypergeometric distribution (Fig.~\ref{fig:sojurn_cog} and~\ref{fig:sojurn_att}), where the parameters of the distribution are chosen such that the mean service time has the desired characteristics, i.e., it increases with the fidelity level (Fig.~\ref{fig:mean_sojurn_att}) and is a unimodal function of the cognitive state (Fig.~\ref{fig:mean_sojurn_cog}).
 While resting, sojourn time distribution is the first passage time (FPT) distribution for transitioning from the current cognitive state $\cog$ to $\cog^*$.
-We determine this distribution using matrix methods~\cite{diederich2003simple} applied to the Markov chain used to model the cognitive dynamics. {Finally, to ensure the stability of the queue, we assume that the constant time of skip is less than $\frac{1}{\lambda}$, i.e., queue length decreases with a high probability while skipping tasks.}

-\item[(v)] For selecting action $a$ at state $s$, the human receives a bounded reward $r(s, a)$ defined in~\eqref{eq:im-rew}.
+We determine this distribution using matrix methods~\cite{diederich2003simple} applied to the Markov chain used to model the cognitive dynamics.
+Finally, to ensure the stability of the queue, we assume that the constant time of skip is less than $\frac{1}{\lambda}$, i.e., queue length decreases on average while skipping tasks. \item[(v)] For selecting action $a$ at state $s$, the human receives a bounded reward $r(s, a)$ defined in~\eqref{eq:im-rew}.
 Additionally, the human incurs a penalty at a constant cost rate of $c$ due to each task waiting in the queue, and consequently, the cumulative expected cost for choosing action $a$ at state $s=(q,\cog)$ is given by:

-{which is obtained by using $\mathbb{E}[q|\tau,s,a] = q$ and $\mathbb{E}[q'|\tau,s,a] = q + \lambda\tau$}.
+which is obtained by using $\mathbb{E}[q|\tau,s,a] = q$ and $\mathbb{E}[q'|\tau,s,a] = q + \lambda\tau$.
 The expected net immediate reward received by the operator for selecting an action $a$ in state $s$ is given by: